 - bisphosphonates (e.g., pamidronate, zoledronic acid)

 Chemotherapy and newer therapies are common treatments for multiple myeloma.
 These medications directly damage and kill the abnormal myeloma cells.
 These medications are specifically designed to quickly attack multiplying cells, but they can also damage normal cells.
 To reduce the damaging effects and adverse events of these medications, your doctor will carefully determine the type and dose of the medication as well as the duration of treatment.

 A person with multiple myeloma can take the medication by mouth or through intravenous injection.
 The medication must be taken over a period of time, often months.
 If the level of M proteins stabilizes, you may be able to stop chemotherapy treatment.

 Stem cell transplantation involves a combination of chemotherapy to wipe out the diseased cells and the transfusion of a special type of cells called stem cells.
 Stem cells from you or a donor are transfused into your body to replace damaged bone marrow.

 Radiation therapy uses high-energy X-rays that penetrate the body to destroy myeloma cells.
 The radiation targets a specific area, often where a tumour has developed.
-The treatment may be repeated for 4 or 5 days a week over several weeks.
-It may also be used to relieve bone pain.
+The treatment may be given for a few days or up to several weeks.
+It may also relieve bone pain.